 Do you find a lot of contemporary architecture to be alienating?

-Yes, the goal of the contemporary building for the investors is just to catch the people’s interests, and they just want to sell the building, and that kind of attitude often creates a very arrogant building because it stands out from the context of the site, and after they have sold the project it is a big a waste left to the city, and it is very bad for the city.
+Yes; the goal of the contemporary building for the investors is just to catch the people’s attention.
+They just want to sell the building, and that kind of attitude often creates a very arrogant building because it stands out from the context of the site.
+After they have sold the project, it is a big a waste left to the city; [which can be] very bad for the city.

 In your international projects, how do you maintain the Japanese values embedded in your approach while being sensitive to a project’s particular environment?